Article by: Content Team

 Cortisol, Testosterone, and Erectile Dysfunction

 The relationship between cortisol, testosterone, and erectile dysfunction is not widely studied.
 However, plenty of studies link the stress hormone and erectile dysfunction.
 However, living in a constant state of stress can also play havoc on your testosterone production.
-Cortisol pushes down testosterone levels.
-When you are in a stressful or dangerous situation, the last thing your body needs is testosterone.

 Study: Stress Affects Hormone Levels in Soldiers